 I’ve spent a LOT of time researching orchid care, but I’ve found most of the intro advice lacks detail and isn’t very helpful for indoor growers.
 In this post, I am presenting the underlying details for successful orchid care that I use, so that others like might experience similar success with their plants.

-About my conditions: I live in Canada and grow in a condo that often has very dry air (under 50%)—if you live somewhere humid, take the advice in this site with a critical eye as the conditions I grow in are not the same as you.
+About my conditions: I live in Canada and grow in a condo that often has very dry air (under 50%)—if you live somewhere humid, take the advice in this site with a critical eye as the conditions I grow in, are not the same as yours.

 Plants need food to grow big and strong—but it doesn’t have to be complicated.
 As a starting point, adding fertilizer at 1/4 strength during each watering (that’s generally 1/2 tsp/gallon of water) is a good baseline.
 Any balanced fertilizer will do (20-20-20); but be aware, many orchid ferts are generally geared toward blooming (and less toward growth); MSU Orchid fertilizer is an ideal balanced fertilizer made for orchid growth—but again, “regular fertilizer” (20-20-20) at 1/4 ratio works well too.

 I recommend “Orchid Bark” and a bit of sphagnum moss (if you can find it).
 A ratio of about 80% bark to 20% sphagnum moss is good because bark allows for good air flow while the sphagnum moss keeps the mix moist a little longer.
 If you can’t find any sphagnum moss, you’ll likely have to water more often.
 It’s even better if you can add an additional 30% of perlite or pumice (but if you can’t find any, that’s okay, just repot every 8-12 months).
 I also recommend top-dressing each pot with a thin layer (1/8-1/4″) of sphagnum moss; this layer helps keep the base of the plant (where new roots are starting) moist and a little less harsh.